ASJordi/chatgpt-plugin-nodejs/README.md

+# ChatGPT Plugin

-## Plugin to manage a ToDo list for ChatGPT
+Plugin to manage a ToDo list for ChatGPT.